Newcastle Grammar School, New South Wales: Park Campus

 This is located in Cooks Hill, approximately 2 km from the Hill Campus.
 Park Campus students start in kindergarten and they benefit from a number of specialist spaces, including a library, music room and computer rooms.
 The Sandi Warren Performance Centre is used for musical productions, assemblies, physical education lessons, lectures and dinners.
 Park Campus is across from National Park which has sports facilities such as netball/basketball courts and large soccer fields.
-In addition, Park Campus currently caters for students up to Year 4, after which they move to Hill Campus.
+In addition, Park Campus currently caters for students up to Year 6, after which they move to Hill Campus.

 Hill Campus

-Located on The Hill overlooking the city of Newcastle and the beaches, this campus caters for students from Year 5 to Year 12 in a mix of historic and modern buildings.
+Located on The Hill overlooking the city of Newcastle, this campus caters for students from Year 7 to Year 12 in a mix of historic and modern buildings.
 The areas of Hill Campus have names associated with various figures that contributed to the founding and leadership of Newcastle Grammar School and Newcastle.
-On the east side of the school are the two areas of the courts, which are used for physical education, and Stewart building, used as the office for sports teachers and the area for Years 5 and 6.
+On the east side of the school are the two areas of the courts, which are used for physical education, and Stewart building, housing the offices of the PE department, as well as language (Japanese, French, and Mandarin) and PDHPE classrooms.
 The west side of the school is the Merrick Courtyard which acts as a sitting area for students and location of the Hill Campus canteen, art rooms, Year 7 student lockers and office area for the Heads of House for Years 7–12.
 The Parnell building has lockers, science labs, music basement, maths classrooms, the STEM department office and the Tyrrell Library, which is also the site of the offices for the Languages and Literacy department.
-The Hill Building is a four-story building designed for classrooms such as the languages of French, Japanese and Mandarin, kitchen areas for teaching VET Hospitality, a computer lab, English classrooms and office areas for the Global Studies Department.
+The Hill Building is a four-story building, home to the english, global studies, cooking, and lecturing rooms.
 The roof of Hill has vegetable garden beds, and is otherwise used for special events.
-The Second Floor has the Year 12 Common Room and spaces for Creative Arts.
+Merrick is also home to the Year 12 common rooms, including a kitchen.
 The Hill basement is used for TAS subjects such as Technology, iSTEM and woodwork.
 Dividing the school into east and west is the Horbury Hunt Hall, used for assemblies and functions.
+Furthermore, many CAPA (Creative and performing arts) classes are held in an external building called the Bolton Building.